The Allnighter (film): Release

 The film was promoted with a poster featuring Susanna Hoffs wearing a skimpy bikini as she sips a cocktail and the tag line, "Who says you can't do it all in one night?"

 "I feel pretty weird about it", said Hoffs, "though there's a side of me that thinks it's kind of funny.
 I do a scene in the film wearing nothing but my underwear and I must admit that was hard to do.
 I knew if I had an incredible song blasting in the background I'd be able to do it, so I brought in a copy of Aretha's 'Respect' and that did the trick."

 She added, "I'm satisfied with my performance in the long run… It left me eager to do more – probably because we all had so much fun.
 There was great camaraderie among the cast and I don't think anyone felt I was given special treatment because I was the director's daughter."

 Reception

-The film was popularly and critically panned, receiving a 0% on the Internet review aggregator Rotten Tomatoes.
+The film was popularly and critically panned.
+On the review aggregator website Rotten Tomatoes, 0% of 9 critics' reviews are positive.

 The film, according to motion picture-historian Leonard Maltin, was "grotesque in the AIDS era, although it would be a stinker in any age."

 The New York Times called it "outstandingly dim. ...
 The principals are three bubble-headed women who room together, and the film could be accused of sexism if their male counterparts were not equally dumb."

 The Hoffs said they planned to make another film together despite The Allnighters poor reception.
 "The critics can't ruin our relationship", said Tamar.
 However, no subsequent film resulted.

 Susanna Hoffs later said, "It was such a low budget quickie thing, a cutesy little teeny-bopper movie.
 It wasn't a great movie but the whole experience of it was great."